MyFactomWallet/ledger-toolchain/README.md

 Follow the instructions on the Nano S display.

-On your terminal console, you will see output similar to this (note the random keys that are generated will most likely be different than the ones generated for my device)
+On your terminal console, you will see output similar to this as you accept the options on your Nano S.(Note the random keys that are generated will most likely be different than the ones generated for my device, so the output won't be exactly the same.)

 ```